EduardYan/games-shop-app/README.md

 # Games Shop App.

 Web Application for buy games in a shop.
+Made with python3 and using sqlite3 for the database.

 ## Manual Installation.